 Students in the Public Policy and Politics Programme (Political Science and Governance stream) may apply for admission to the Joint Degree Programme.
 Students admitted to the Joint Degree Programme will spend their first two years at City University of Hong Kong and stay at Columbia University for their third and fourth years.
 Upon graduation, students will receive two degrees: Bachelor of Social Sciences in Public Policy and Politics conferred by City University of Hong Kong and Bachelor of Arts in Political Science conferred by Columbia University.

 The PPP Major equips graduates for successful careers in a wide range of administration, management, politics, and policy positions in both the public and private sectors.
 PPP graduates work as administrative officers and executive officers in various government departments.
 Some also work as administrators and managers in public organizations such as universities, public hospitals, Housing Authority, Hospital Authority, and Airport Authority.
 Some teach in secondary school and some have gone on to work as anchors and reporters in the news media.
 Many of our graduates find employment in the private sector in the fields of public transport, banking, financial services, and property management.

-The Department of Public Policy sends a large number of PPP students to overseas universities in Europe, Australia, United States, Canada, and Asia for exchange study.
+The Department of Public and International Affairs sends a large number of PPP students to overseas universities in Europe, Australia, United States, Canada, and Asia for exchange study.
 The Department has achieved an impressive record in securing of international exchange places with universities in Europe, North America and Australia.
-The Department also provides internship scheme to PPP students to gain practical working experience in a wide range of both public and private organisations.
-This also helps PPP students to look for jobs after graduation.
-Various field trips and study tours to different places are organised by faculty in different courses to broaden the knowledge horizons of PPP students to enable them compare and to evaluate the practice of public policy and the operation of governments in different countries.
+The Department also provides internship to PPP students to gain practical working experience in a wide range of both public and private organizations.
+This helps the career planning of PPP students.
+Apart from these, POL summer schools are very popular among PPP students for spending a summer in a foreign setting.
+Various field trips and study tours to different places are organized by faculty in different courses to broaden the horizons of PPP students to enable them to compare and evaluate the practices of public policy and the operation of government in different countries.